 “So, why are you here again?”
 Cory asked Molly.
 So long as he talked and focused on something else Cory could ignore the strange sensations in his body.

-“Just because I’ve moved out of home doesn’t mean I can’t still come on Dad’s mystery holidays.”
+“Because I’ve moved out of home doesn’t mean I can’t still come on Dad’s mystery holidays.”

-At twenty, Molly had left home in November the year before to be closer to university.
+At twenty, Molly left home in November the previous year to be closer to university.
 She and three friends shared a place, much to the amusement of their father.
 Cory thought that with her new life Molly would not have time for their family anymore.
 But, Cory had to admit he would never miss one of his father’s surprise New Year’s holidays either.

 “Even if it means walking hundreds of kilometres with a heavy pack through the middle of nowhere,” Molly added loudly.